opensearch-project/documentation-website/_integrations/index.md

 ## Use cases

-**Integrations** considers established data schemas across multiple domains to give you seamless data mapping and integration for various use cases, such as e-commerce product search, observability monitoring (for example, tracing and metrics analysis), and security monitoring and threat analysis.
+**Integrations** considers established data schemas across multiple domains to give you seamless data mapping and integration for various use cases, such as e-commerce product search, observability monitoring (for example, trace and metrics analytics), and security monitoring and threat analysis.

 ## OpenTelemetry protocol for observability